LSSTDESC/qp/docs/user_guide/basicusage.md

 The main object of `qp` is the {py:class}`qp.Ensemble`.
 This is a data structure that can store one or more distributions with the same type, or **parameterization**.
 A **parameterization** is defined in this package as the way that the distribution is represented, for example a histogram represents a data set using bins and values inside those bins.

-An `Ensemble` object has three main components, which exist as dictionaries:
+An Ensemble object has three main components, which exist as dictionaries:

 **Metadata** ({py:attr}`qp.Ensemble.metadata`)
-: This tells you the parameters shared by all distributions in the `Ensemble`, including the name of the parameterization, the version, and the coordinates of that parameterization (i.e. bins for a histogram).
+: This tells you the parameters shared by all distributions in the Ensemble, including the name of the parameterization, the version, and the coordinates of that parameterization (i.e. bins for a histogram).

 **Data values** ({py:attr}`qp.Ensemble.objdata`)
-: Contains the data values for each distribution in the `Ensemble`, where each row in a value's array corresponds to a distribution.
+: Contains the data values for each distribution in the Ensemble, where each row in a value's array corresponds to a distribution.

 _(optional)_ **Ancillary data table** ({py:attr}`qp.Ensemble.ancil`)
 : Contains any additional parameters pertaining to the data, where there is one value or row per distribution.
 The arrays for each parameter must have the same first dimension as the number of distributions.
-For example, in an `Ensemble` of galaxy redshifts, the ancillary data table could have each galaxy's magnitudes.
+For example, in an Ensemble of galaxy redshifts, the ancillary data table could have each galaxy's magnitudes.

 ```{note}
 The exact configuration of the data within these dictionaries differs for each parameterization, so see <project:datastructure.md> for more details.